Placement Tests, Transfer Credit, AP

 Placement Tests in Chinese

 If your family speaks Cantonese or Mandarin but your reading ability in Chinese is nonexistent or very limited, you should enroll in LC 116; you are not permitted to enroll in LC111.
-If you have some reading and writing ability as well as a family background in Chinese, or have other questions, please email email@example.com for consultation or to schedule a placement interview.
+If you have some reading and writing ability as well as a family background in Chinese, or have other questions, please email email@example.com for consultation.

 If you do not have a Chinese family background but have studied Chinese in high school or in some similar school setting, you must take the online Placement Test, which can be taken from any computer with a microphone.
 The test uses Simplified Chinese and tests your reading, writing and speaking skills.